cbrionesaranda/portfolio/_projects/ceramic-nozzle-dev.md

 title: "Active Air-Braking Drag System"
 header:
   teaser: /assets/images/ceramic-nozzle-dev/ceramic-nozzle-dev-composite.png
-excerpt: I designed, manufactured, and tested ceramic nozzles suitable for small, long-endurance rocket motors with the novel use of 3D printed silica and alumina-silicate materials.
+excerpt: "I designed a drag induced braking system for a sounding rocket in collaboration with the USF rocketry team.
+The purpose of this system is to reduce the apogee error by actively reacting to live data through a PID System."
 order: 3.2
 share: false
 toc: true